albumentations-team/albumentations/README.md

 Alternatively, you can start a web server that rebuilds the documentation automatically when a change is detected by running `make livehtml`

+## Hall of fame
+Albumentation are widely used in a various Computer Vision competitions.

+You can find their names and links t otheir solutions [here](docs/hall_of_fame.rst).

 ## Comments
 In some systems, in the multiple GPU regime PyTorch may deadlock the DataLoader if OpenCV was compiled with OpenCL optimizations.
 Adding the following two lines before the library import may help.
 For more details [https://github.com/pytorch/pytorch/issues/1355](https://github.com/pytorch/pytorch/issues/1355)